+Tribal Government 3 2

+Muscogee (Creek) Nation Reservation 3 3

+Progress and Growth 3 4

+QUICK FACTS

 Muscogee / Mvskoke / vs. Creek

-It is important to note that "Muscogee" (spelled Mvskoke in the Muscogee language) and "Creek" are interchangeable and, although Muscogee is most proper, both are acceptable when speaking of the Nation, people, language or anything associated with them.
+It is important to note that "Muscogee" (spelled Mvskoke in the Muscogee language) and "Creek" are interchangeable and, although Muscogee is proper, both are acceptable when speaking of the Nation, people, language or anything associated with them.
 The British coined the term "Creek" in the late 15th century and used it to identify entire groups of tribal towns living near them along Ochese Creek in Georgia.
 Although the more traditional term "Muscogee" is slowly becoming more commonplace, the term "Creek" remains the most recognizable to the general public.

+36

 The Muscogee People are descendants of the Mississippian culture that spanned the entire Mississippi River valley and floodplain.
 Ancestral Muscogee (800-1540 CE) constructed monumental earthen pyramids along the rivers of the area as part of their elaborate ceremonial complex extending regionally from the Macon plateau near present-day Macon, Georgia.

-EUROPEAN CONTACT

-Chronicles of Spanish explorer Hernando DeSoto's expedition in the 1540s write the first descriptions of the ancestors of the historic Creek and other Southeastern people.
+1540 EUROPEAN CONTACT Chronicles of Spanish explorer Hernando DeSoto's expedition in the 1540s write the first descriptions of the ancestors of the historic Creek and other Southeastern people.
 They note that many of the towns feature open plazas, earthen temple mounds, public buildings and homes constructed of upright logs, interwoven with vines or cane and plastered with clay (wattle and daub).

-Upon the arrival of Europeans. disease and warfare lead to the decimation of populations.
+Upon the arrival of Europeans, disease and warfare lead to the decimation of populations.
 The indigenous people scatter among separate, related or allied "towns."

-Population shifts, town survivors and refugees from other tribes. pressure from slave traders, and changes in trade practices lead to the combinination of groups for stability.
+Population shifts, town survivors and refugees from other tribes, pressure from slave traders, and changes in trade practices lead to the combinination of groups for stability.
 Member tribes are tribal towns, numbering at least fifty with a population of more than twenty thousand.
 Within this political structure, each tribal town, having its own leader, maintains political autonomy and distinct land holdings; however, the language and the culture of the founding tribal towns becomes dominant.
 Collectively the towns consider themselves a confederacy consisting of distinct provincial groups.